DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

     - Tags: None

 - Name: Critical Master
     - Description: When you hit big, you hit BIG.
-Enemies don’t stand a chance against you when you make a critical hit against them.
+Enemies don't stand a chance against you when you make a critical hit against them.
     - Mechanic: All Critical Success attacks now deal double damage instead of adding +1 damage.
     - Type: Passive
         - XP Cost: 1